Skip to main content

 The vast majority of your body’s repair and regenerative processes occur during deep sleep.
 It is during these hours that the brain clears metabolic waste and the body enters a state of profound restoration.
 Crucially, the pituitary gland releases its largest natural pulse of growth hormone during the first few hours of deep, slow-wave sleep.

-This is the body’s own master repair signal, orchestrating cellular regeneration, immune function, and metabolic health. that stimulate are designed to work in concert with this natural rhythm.
+This is the body’s own master repair signal, orchestrating cellular regeneration, immune function, and metabolic health.
+Peptide therapies that stimulate growth hormone release are designed to work in concert with this natural rhythm.

 By prioritizing consistent, high-quality sleep, you are aligning your therapy with your body’s innate biological clock.
 Administering a GH-releasing peptide before bed allows it to amplify the peak of hormone secretion that is already meant to occur.
 Poor sleep disrupts this delicate cycle, leading to blunted hormonal output and elevated stress hormones, which can directly interfere with the goals of your protocol.
 Quality sleep is a non-negotiable component of a successful peptide therapy program.